-The firm's variable interests in VIEs include senior and subordinated debt in residential and commercial mortgage-backed and other asset-backed securitization entities, CDOs and CLOs; loans; limited and general partnership interests; and preferred and common equity.
+The firm's variable interests in VIEs include senior and subordinated debt; loans; limited and general partnership interests; and preferred and common equity.

 VIEs generally finance the purchase of assets by issuing debt and equity securities that are either collateralized by or indexed to the assets held by the VIE.
 The debt and equity securities issued by a VIE may include tranches of varying levels of subordination.
 The firm's involvement with VIEs includes securitization of financial assets, as described in Note 10, and investments in and loans to other types of VIEs, as described below.
-See Note 10 for additional information about securitization activities, including the definition of beneficial interests.
+See Note 10 for further information about securitization activities, including the definition of beneficial interests.
 See Note 3 for the firm's consolidation policies, including the definition of a VIE.